aichingm/splay/README.md

 # s[hell]play

-​splay is the only :notes: player I need.
+splay is the only :notes: player I need.
 It is made for me by me and I :heart: it.
 It is :penguin: only.